themataleao/mistralai-client-ts/readme.md

 pnpm changeset
 ```

-A changeset describes what has been changed since last release.
-Based on the changeset githbu will automatically create a PR with the new release of the library.
+Based on the changeset github will automatically create a PR with the new release of the library.